-The technology sector being one of the fastest-growing industries globally today is helping employees easily bounce off from one IT company to the next.
-Not only do they do so for the perks, but largely for the company culture and to what degree it encourages, recognizes and supports their employees to stay engaged and to grow.
+The technology sector is one of the fastest-growing industries globally today is helping employees easily bounce off from one IT company to the next.
+Not only do they do so for the perks, but largely for the company culture and to what degree it encourages, recognizes, and supports their employees to stay engaged and to grow.

 Google could simply rely on big cash rewards to keep their employees engaged, but out of the experience, they realized this does not always work.

 Then, they rolled out a comprehensive reward and recognition strategy that offered memorable experiences for their employees.
 This proved to be a lot more engaging and left a bigger impact on the employees.

 “What’s beautiful about this approach is that a great environment is a self-reinforcing one: All of these efforts support one another and together create an organization that is creative, fun, hardworking, and highly productive,” says Laszlo Bock, former HR Head of Google.

 Think of creative ways you could recognize your employees.
 Cash is not always a driver of employee engagement and its effects are not sustainable, especially when working with Millennials.